silentorb/marloth-story/books/fairytale/part1.md

 have no official location for my work.
 I am scattered between multiple practices and none of them see fit to provide me an entire room for my labors.
-Instead I am forced to share space with others, most of whom know nothing about order."
+Instead I am forced to share space with others, most of whom know nothing of order."

 "Perhaps if you focused more on a single field you would have more resources at your disposal."

-"But that is my main strength!
-My knowledge of one science helps me in my pursuit of another.
+"But diversity is my main strength!
+My knowledge of one science helps me in the pursuit of another.
 For example, one of my colleagues is a psychiatrist who is studying electrical impulses in the brain.
 But he's a psychiatrist, not an electrician.
 As for me, I am both!
 Thus, he is continually coming to me for explanations on the nature of electricity,